Oscar Mayer searching for Wienermobile drivers

+Now, Oscar Mayer is looking to hire its newest class of Wienermobile drivers.

-The company is looking to fill its “Hot Dogger” gig and is encouraging recent college graduates to apply.
+The company is looking to fill its “Hot Dogger” gig and is encouraging recent college graduates to apply, WGN reports.

 Oscar Mayer is looking for recent graduates that are “outgoing, creative, friendly, enthusiastic … have an appetite for adventure and are willing to see the country through the windshield of the Oscar Mayer Wienermobile.”